Vision and Philosophy

 - English: children express themselves effectively, showing awareness of listeners’ needs.
 They use past, present and future forms accurately when talking about events that have happened or are to happen in the future.
 They develop their own narratives by connecting ideas or events.
 Cantonese will be used

-- Chinese: Cantonese will mainly be used as the language of communication during our dedicated Chinese days, while Putonghua will be associated more with reading and writing.
+- Chinese: Cantonese will mainly be used as the language of communication during our dedicated Chinese days (one day per week), while Putonghua will be associated more with reading and writing.

 - Moving and handling: children begin to move freely and with pleasure and confidence in a range of ways, experiment with different ways of moving, handle tools and other objects safely and with increasing control, and generally show more physical coordination.